John Bridge Woolstore: Description

 Designed in the Victorian Free Classical style, the building addresses both Harbour Street and Factory Street in a distinguished planar design.
 The storey levels are marked in the orange-brown walling by projecting bands, and the angles of the facades and the window reveals are quoined, with cream bricks.
 The arches of the openings are laid in red bricks.
 The parapet is rendered as a panelled entablature.
 The great thickness of the perimeter walls at ground floor level signifies the difficulty encountered in traditional loadbearing construction as building heights increased.
 Internally the seven levels of the old building were gutted and in 1989 replaced by a concrete structure; the only original structural elements now visible are re-positioned in the ground-floor restaurant in the south end.
 The cruciform-section cast iron columns have distinctive saddle-form capitals and stiffening rings, and the heavy timber girders support timber joists.

-It is now part of a modern hotel development (now Holiday Inn Darling Harbour) which extends to Little Hay Street to the south.
+It is now part of a modern hotel development (now Furama Darling Harbour) which extends to Little Hay Street to the south.